 WARNING: Rarely, people taking lapatinib have developed serious (possibly fatal) liver problems.
 Your doctor will perform liver function tests before and during treatment to monitor for this side effect.
 Keep all medical/lab appointments.
 Tell your doctor immediately if you develop symptoms of liver disease such as persistent nausea, stomach/abdominal pain, dark urine, or yellowing eyes/skin.
 Do not restart this medication if you have previously stopped taking it due to liver problems.

 USES: Lapatinib is used together with another medication (capecitabine) to treat a certain type of breast cancer (HER2-positive) that has not responded to the standard treatment.
+Lapatinib may also be used together with another medication (letrozole) to treat HER2-positive breast cancer in women after menopause.
 It works by slowing or stopping the growth of cancer cells.

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using lapatinib and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.